 - Asset Management: Ensure security rules and policies are risk-based rather than compliance-based.
 Maintain a qualified, dedicated team to create surprises in addition to routine checks.
 This team should be aware of company-wide incidents and trained to observe seemingly unconnected events to extract real intelligence in a security scenario.

-Since digital and cybersecurity elements will become all-pervasive sooner or later within corporates, it is a matter of time before they start impacting manufacturing processes.
+Since digital and cybersecurity elements will become all-pervasive sooner or later within organizations, it is a matter of time before they start impacting manufacturing processes.

 It is also advised to build security protocols across the corporation, cover micro-assets and entry points for physical and digital products, and make sure the protocols are part of an overall security umbrella policy applicable to all branches and personnel.